 By reducing the need to prescribe drugs to patients, you can cut back on costs and save both you and them money.
 Not only that, but with patients accessing support outside of the practice, they’re less likely to have to take time out of their day to come in for help – which frees up appointments and reduces pressure on your services.

-Launching this year, all EMIS Web practices in England will be able to prescribe free and low-cost apps that can be prescribed to patients.
+Launching this year, all EMIS Web practices in England will be able to recommend free and low-cost apps that can be recommended to patients.